Live Workshop Guide · Hands-On AI Training

 For the Job you locked in at the end of Part 2, name:

-• Trigger — what kicks the workflow off.
-A schedule (every morning at 6 a.m.), a new record (a new lead), an explicit invocation (you typing "run this skill"), or a manual cron.
+• Trigger: what kicks the workflow off.
+A schedule (every morning at 6 a.m.), a new record (a new lead), or you typing "run this skill" by name.

 • Trigger: a newsletter row in Airtable is marked Approved, sorted by date, status = approved.